Myonmu/VulkanTut/README.md

 The actual process is tedious and I will only go through the basics here.

+RDG calls `CollectAllocations` on each unculled pass, and

+Each resource store a `FirstPass` and a `LastPass` reference, these represent the first pass in render graph where the resource is used, and the last.
+This information is **filled during the allocation collection steps**.
+The resource's scope, if not external, is clamped between these two passes.
+This information will come in handy when deciding resource aliasing (using the same physical resource for two different logical resources, when those two logical resource's scopes do not overlap).

 In `RenderGraphBuilder::Execute()`, before scheduling pooled resource allocations, there is a collection step that determines what should be allocated.
 The collection step essentially transforms the access information stored in each pass into `FCollectResourceOp`.
 The struct references the originated pass as well as the resource index.

 After collection, the allocation task is scheduled as follows: